zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/General_Parasite_Culture/General_Parasite_Culture.md

   - To pellet mf, spin in benchtop centrifuge (2,000 x g) for 10 min.

-  - To pellet L3 or adults, let settle for 30 min. at room temperature in BSC.
+  - To pellet L3s, transfer parasites to a 15 mL tube and let settle at room temperature.

 2. Remove nearly all of the shipping media.